-Whittling down a list of the best breweries to keep track of as we head into 2020 is like trying to decide which Christmas present to unwrap first.
-Luckily, we’ve examined each box with the prettiest wrapping paper, gave it a good shake to surmise what’s inside, and unwrapped the bow to find great breweries for you to keep an eye on next year.
+As we head into 2020, whittling down a list of the best breweries is like trying to decide which Christmas present to unwrap first.
+Luckily, we’ve examined each box with the prettiest wrapping paper.
+We’ve given it a good shake and unwrapped the bow to find great breweries for you to watch.

-Here at Hop Culture, we’ve spent all of 2019 traveling to breweries in every corner of the country, sampling their beer at our Juicy Brews festivals, writing about their new taprooms, and staying abreast of what quenched our thirst.
+Here at Hop Culture, we’ve spent all of 2019 traveling to breweries in every corner of the country.
+We’ve sampled their beer at our Juicy Brews festivals, written about the best new breweries, and stayed abreast of what quenched our thirst.
 Feel free to call us Santa Claus or just your friendly neighborhood guide, but here are ten under-the-radar, hidden gem breweries worth watching as we head into a new decade.
-The breweries are presented unranked in alphabetical order.
+The breweries are presented unranked and in alphabetical order.

 Brix City Brewing

 4 Alsan Way, Little Ferry, NJ 07643 | (201) 440-0865

 When one thinks about major craft beer states New Jersey certainly does not immediately come to mind.
 Brix City Brewing in Little Ferry, NJ is changing that stereotype.
 Known for big, bold New England style IPAs, Brix City has generated enough buzz for people to consistently line up for their can releases of beers like the Set Break, a double dry-hopped NE style IPA based off their ever-popular Jams series with Citra, Mosaic, and Motueka.

 Channel Marker Brewing

 95 Rantoul St, Beverly, MA 01915 | (978) 969-3071